Definition of Pass Through Entity

 Pass Through Entity Tax

-In the case of pass through entity, the tax on the income earned is does not directly charged in the hands of the entity but is distributed to the shareholders & owners of the entity, and the income is charged in the personal income tax returns of the individuals.
+In the case of pass through entity, the tax on the income earned is not directly charged in the hands of the entity but is distributed to the shareholders & owners of the entity, and the income is charged in the personal income tax returns of the individuals.
 In this way, the entity does not have to pay taxes on the dividend distributed to the shareholders, and hence the double taxation on the same income is avoided.
 Hence the payment of the taxation on the income of the pass through entity lies completely in the hands of individual shareholders & the owners and not in the hands of the corporate entity.

 Advantages of Pass Through Entity

-- The main attraction and advantage towards the opportunity of pass through entity are that it enables the business owners to avoid the double taxation effect of the income generated from the business.
+- The main attraction and advantage of the opportunity of pass through entity are that it enables the business owners to avoid the double taxation effect of the income generated from the business.
 Not only the avoidance of the double tax, but the pass through entity also enables the owners to avoid the multilayer tax to be paid in the case of a corporation as the tax is charged as individual tax rates.

 - Depending upon the personal income of the business owners, the rate of tax could be low as it is the same as the tax rate charged to an individual which is mostly higher than the corporate tax.